 - We may be obligated to pay some debit card transactions that are not authorized through the payment system but which we are required to pay due to the payment system rules, and as a result you may incur fees if such transactions overdraw your account.
 However, we will not authorize debit card or ATM transactions unless your account’s Available Balance (including Overdraft Coverage Options) is sufficient to cover the transactions and any fee(s).

 - Giving us your consent to pay everyday debit card and ATM overdrafts on your consumer account (Extended Coverage) may result in you incurring Courtesy Pay Fees for transactions that we would otherwise be required to pay without assessing a Courtesy Pay Fee.
-However, this would allow us to authorize transactions up to the amount of your Overdraft Privilege limit and may also help you avoid overdrafts in excess of your available balance that could result in suspension of your debit card.
+However, this would allow us to authorize transactions up to the amount of your Overdraft Privilege limit.
 If you consent to Extended Coverage on your consumer account, it will remain on your account until it is otherwise withdrawn.

 Understanding your Available Balance: Your account has two kinds of balances: the Ledger Balance and the Available Balance.